miirakuy/temp/backend/README.md

 ```

 ### POST /questions
-- General: create a new question using a question, answer, difficulty, and category.
+- General: Create a new question using a question, answer, difficulty, and category.
     - Request Arguments: None.
     - Return: success value, an ID of a created question, and total number of questions.
 - Sample: `curl http://127.0.0.1:5000/questions?page=2 -X POST -H "Content-